Help Paying for Senior Home Care

 If you are enrolled in Original Medicare, you may be eligible for home health benefits.
 All of the following conditions must be met:

-• You must be under the care of a doctor and get services under a plan of care established and reviewed regularly by your doctor
+• You must be under a plan of care that is established and regularly reviewed by your doctor.

-• Your doctor must certify that you need one or more of the following: skilled nursing care, physical therapy, speech-language pathology, and/or occupational therapy
+• Your doctor must certify that you require one or more of the following services: skilled nursing care, physical therapy, occupational therapy, or speech-language therapy.

-• The home health agency must be Medicare-certified
+• The home health agency providing services must be Medicare-certified.

-• A doctor must certify that you are homebound, i.e. your condition keeps you from leaving home without help (wheelchair, walker, help from another person), leaving home takes a “considerable and taxing effort”
+• Your doctor must confirm that you are homebound.
+That means your condition prevents you from leaving the house without assistance (e.g., a wheelchair, walker, or help from another person), and that leaving would require a “considerable and taxing effort.”

 What Medicare Covers

-• Skilled nursing care provided by a registered nurse (RN) or licensed practical nurse (LPN).
-Skilled nursing includes services such as shots, tube feedings, giving IV drugs, changing dressings, prescription drugs, diabetes care teaching, etc.
+• Skilled nursing care provided by a registered nurse (RN) or licensed practical nurse (LPN), including medically necessary services like shots, tube feedings, IV drugs, changing dressings, administering prescription drugs, and diabetes care teaching.

 • Medical social services, including counseling and help finding community services

-• Medical supplies used in your care.
-Can also include durable medical equipment
+• Medical supplies used in your care which can include durable medical equipment (DME)

 What Medicare Does Not Cover